Alzheimer’s and Driving in the UK: Navigating Transportation Challenges

 Cognitive issues can also make it difficult to react quickly to sudden situations on the road or to remember directions.

-Additionally, certain can also impair driving by causing drowsiness or confusion.
+Additionally, certain medications can also impair driving by causing drowsiness or confusion.

 Moreover, the risk of serious car accidents increases as we age.